 Navigate back to the Learn stage to make outlier detection adjustments or click Save and Next to continue.
 Clicking Save and Next generates a modal window that offers the opportunity to update the Experiment name or description.
 When ready, click Save.

 The Operationalize stage provides publishing, alerting, and scheduled training in one place.
 Click Done to move to the Experiments listings page.

-The Experiments listing page provides a place to publish, set up alerts, and schedule training for any of your saved Experiments across all Assistant types including Smart Forecasting.
+The Experiments listing page provides a place to publish, set up alerts, and schedule training for any of your saved Experiments across all Assistant types including Smart Outlier Detection.